 " Marijuana vaping ranks as having a relatively lower risk for regular use among 12th grade students in comparison to nicotine vaping.
 In 2022, 36% considered it to involve “great risk.”

 " Regular use of alcohol is more explicitly defined in several questions providing specificity on the amount and frequency of use.
 About one in five 12th graders (23%) associate great risk of harm with having one or two drinks nearly every day, about 1 in 3 (35%) think there is great risk involved in having five or more drinks once or twice each weekend, and about 2 in 3 (67%) think the user takes a great risk in having four or five drinks nearly every day.
 Still, it is noteworthy that about 1 in 3 (33%) do not view having four or five drinks nearly every day as entailing great risk.
 None of these measures significantly changed from 2021 to 2022."

-Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2020).
-Monitoring the Future national survey results on drug use, 1975–2019: Volume I, Secondary school students.
-Ann Arbor: Institute for Social Research, The University of Michigan.
+Miech, R. A., Johnston, L. D., Patrick, M.E., O’Malley, P. M., Bachman, J. G., & Schulenberg, J. E., (2023).
+Monitoring the Future national survey results on drug use, 1975–2022: Secondary school students.
+Monitoring the Future Monograph Series.
+Ann Arbor, MI: Institute for Social Research, University of Michigan.